behave/behave.example/docs.html/_sources/tutorial10.txt

 .. _id.tutorial10:

-Tutorial 10: User-provided Datatype
+Tutorial 10: User-defined Datatype
 ==============================================================================

-:Goal: XXX Use step parameter to handover parameters to step functions.
+:Goal: Show how used-defined datatypes can be used in step parameters.

+User-defined datatypes simplify the processing in step definitions.
+The string parameters are automatically parsed and converted into the specific datatype.

 Write the Feature Test
 ------------------------